matteocrippa/awesome-swift/README.md

 * [Localize-Swift](https://github.com/marmelroy/Localize-Swift) - Localize apps using e.g. regular expressions in Localizable.strings.
 * [Swifternalization](https://github.com/tomkowz/Swifternalization) - Localize apps using e.g. regular expressions in Localizable.strings.
-* [SwiftGen-L10n](https://github.com/AliSoftware/SwiftGen#localizablestrings) - A tool to auto-generate Swift `enums` for all your Localizable.strings keys (with appropriate associated values if those strings contains printf-format placeholders like `%@`)
+* [SwiftGen-L10n](https://github.com/AliSoftware/SwiftGen#localizablestrings) - A tool to auto-generate Swift `enums` for all your Localizable.strings keys (with appropriate associated values if those strings contains printf-format placeholders like `%@`).

 ### Logging
 *Utilities for writing to and reading from the device log*

 * [CleanroomASL](https://github.com/emaloney/CleanroomASL) — Low-level Swift API for writing to and reading from the Apple System Log daemon.
 * [CleanroomLogger](https://github.com/emaloney/CleanroomLogger) — Configurable and extensible high-level logging API that is simple, lightweight and performant.
-* [Puree](https://github.com/cookpad/puree-ios) - A log collector for iOS
+* [Puree](https://github.com/cookpad/puree-ios) - A log collector for iOS.
 * [QorumLogs](https://github.com/goktugyil/QorumLogs) — Swift Logging Utility for Xcode & Google Docs.
 * [Swell](https://github.com/hubertr/Swell) - a logging utility for Swift.
 * [SwiftBeaver](https://github.com/skreutzberger/SwiftyBeaver) - Colorful, lightweight & fast logging in Swift 2.